digital-brew/create-plugin/packages/block-hot-loader/README.md

 ### Variations

-For hot-reloading block variations.
 For hot-reloading block variations blocks you'll want a file structure similar to the one below:

 ```markdown
 plugin-name